-Peter has been with Tachyon the past 17 years collaborating with many talented colleagues to develop advanced C5 solutions.
-An avid pilot, photographer, and rower, Peter enjoys San Diego with his two dogs and seeks to practice the languages he’s picked up over the years: Greek (his heritage), Dutch, Chinese, French, and Spanish… mainly with restaurant staff and tourists.
+Peter has been with Tachyon the past 18 years collaborating with many talented colleagues to develop advanced C5 solutions.
+An avid pilot, photographer, and rower, Peter enjoys San Diego with his two dogs and seeks to practice the languages he’s picked up over the years: Greek (his heritage), Dutch, Chinese and Spanish…mainly with restaurant staff and tourists.

-In 2008 he founded Redhorse Corporation and served as CEO until December of 2021.
+In 2008 David founded Redhorse Corporation and served as CEO through 2021.
 He was actively involved in all areas of the business, with a focus on strategic direction of the company.
 He currently serves as Chairman of the Board of Directors.
 Before founding Redhorse, he was recalled to active duty in the Marine Corps in support of Operation Iraqi Freedom.
-For a year, he ran Besmaya Range Complex, an 85-square-mile live fire-training base in central Iraq.
+For a year, David ran Besmaya Range Complex, an 85-square-mile live-fire training base in central Iraq.
 He led the effort train more than 4,000 Iraqi soldiers and established or managed four separate training programs during his tour.
 He was directly responsible for the supervision and safety of more than 150 military and contractor personnel and was awarded the Bronze Star Medal for his service in Iraq.
 He retired at the rank of Colonel in 2013 after 32 years of active and reserve service.

 He holds a B.S. in Mathematics from the University of Oklahoma and a Masters in Business Administration from Arizona State University.